emojicode/emojicode.github.io/src/reference/compiler.md

 4. `/etc/packages/dog`
 5. `/usr/local/EmojicodePackages/dog`

-## Switch the compiler into JSON mode
+## Switch the Compiler into JSON Mode

 The option `--json` can be used to switch the compiler into JSON mode.
-When working in JSON mode the compiler will  print all errors and warnings to the standard error as a JSON array.
+When working in JSON mode the compiler will print all errors and warnings to standard error as a JSON array.

 ## Package Report